Follow us on:

 • Define and execute an outreach, engagement, dissemination and communication plan in collaboration with regulatory authorities and other stakeholders, including patient organizations, to maximize the impact of the project.

-The open philosophy of the platform, both in terms of capacity (by enabling participation of all relevant research groups and actors) and tools (by designing a pipeline that allows the ‘plugging-in’ of new promising techniques and assays as they become available) is expected to underpin long-termsustainability and position ERA4TB as a truly unique programme that leverages the best available knowledge and expertise in Europe.
-Here, we are inspired by precedents in other scientific areas, such as the CERN in physics, where a vibrant and competitive European community exists.
+The platform’s open philosophy—in terms of both capacity (welcoming participation from all relevant research groups) and tools (allowing integration of new techniques and assays as they emerge)—is expected to ensure long-term sustainability.
+This approach positions ERA4TB as a unique and pioneering initiative, leveraging Europe’s best scientific expertise.
+The vision is inspired by successful models in other fields, such as CERN in physics, where a vibrant and competitive European research community thrives.

 Governance